zubsyeda/CapstoneProject/README.md

 [Evaluation of your app across the following attributes]
 - **Category:**
 - **Mobile:**
+    - Write from wherever and whenever.
+Ability to add photos and location features if needed.
 - **Story:**
+    - In a world of social media, and constantly having photos and thoughts being percieved by other people, this application allows privacy.
+Allows you to store your thoughts and feelings for only your own sake to look back upon.
+Your safe space online.
 - **Market:**
+  - Audience to those who have a lot of thoughts they want to be able to capture.
+Towards a young audience who love to read and write.
 - **Habit:**
+  - The goal would be to use the app every day, even just a sentence or a word.
+Add streaks or some type of counter to push the users to constantly write.
+  - Average user only creates, does not consume.
+But might later on add features to consume and create.
 - **Scope:**
+  - Not challenging to build, really similar to a to do list or note application.
+  - Might be challenging to add photo features and location features.

 ## Product Spec

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**